 For HCPs managing that glut and learning to pick the relevant bits out of the information avalanche is the critical skill to acquire.
 For pharmaceutical companies, the trick is to provide content that is highly relevant, readily identifiable as such and presented in a way that makes it easy to access in order to outperform the paltry average engagement.

 This Harvard Business Review article suggests a number of ways how the medical profession as a whole could adopt to manage the information flow, e.g. by creating the medical equivalent of a paralegal, somebody, or - increasingly - something, i.e. an AI-powered algorithm, that reviews, summarizes and extracts the critical pieces of information.

 This is where pharmaceutical companies can set themselves apart: they need to become partners of HCPs that help them manage and extract information, rather than piling more, commercially-focused information on top.

-The content HCPs are increasing looking for is information that can help them personalize treatment for their patients.
+The content HCPs are increasingly looking for is information that can help them personalize treatment for their patients.
 Today a physician needs to evaluate a multitude of treatment option, make sense of the underlying science of these options, be aware of any clinical trials the patient might benefit from and consider real-world evidence learned from similar cases – maybe half a world away.

 MSLs already fill the role of medical and scientific partner for the key opinion leaders and HCPs they interact with.
 However, they, too, experience the information overload HCPs suffer from and therefore need access to medical information systems that can provide them the specific information, the HCP is looking for on demand and in real time.